Meet the speaker: Josefin Lindegren

 Carol Christiansen, Curator of Collections, Shetland Museum and Archives, will present Shetland Fine Lace Knitting: an overview of history and design

 In the late 1830s, a form of extremely fine openwork knitting in wool emerged in a small community in the Shetland islands.
 Shetland Fine Knitted Lace would become part of the large international trade in fashion accessories and garments throughout the Victorian and Edwardian periods.
 At the same time, it challenged authors of early knitting pattern books and inspired the development of machine-knitted lace shawl manufacture in the British midlands.
+Carol Christiansen will explore the seemingly improbable origins and trade mechanisms of Shetland fine knitted lace, and the materials and skills required for its development.
+In particular, the preparation and spinning of very fine wool from the Shetland sheep breed was crucial to the success of knitting design and execution.
+The paper will set out the important role of the hand spinner as separate from the designer-knitter.

 Biography for Carol Christiansen